**NOW AVAILABLE: DIY sorority packet templates you can edit using your web browser + instantly download! Learn more here.

 Tip 2: Cut Out Personal (and Sensitive) Information

-When attaching your resumes and transcripts to an email, be sure to cover up any sensitive information prior to sending (like your social security number).
+When attaching your resumes and academic information to an email, be sure to cover up any sensitive information prior to sending (like your social security number).
 You can easily black out personal data with a Sharpie before you scan it and attach it to your email.

 Tip 3: PDFs Always!